Brain Damage (Eminem song): Background

 While students at Dort Elementary School, Bailey allegedly subjected Eminem to a series of assaults over a period of four months, culminating in an incident in January 1982 in which Bailey threw a snowball at Eminem and hit him into a snowbank, causing Eminem to black out and be hospitalized for traumatic brain injury.
 Eminem's mother Debbie Mathers later reported, "He had a cerebral hemorrhage and was in and out of consciousness for five days.
 The doctors had given up on him, but I wouldn't give up on my son."
 She sued Roseville Community Schools for this in 1982, stating her son suffered a cerebral concussion, post-traumatic headaches, post-concussion syndrome, intermittent loss of vision and hearing, nausea and antisocial behavior as a result.
 The suit was dismissed in 1983; a Macomb County, Michigan judge said the schools were immune from lawsuits.
 As for the assault, Bailey boasted to Rolling Stone, "Yeah, we flipped him right on his head at recess.
 When we didn't see him moving, we took off running.
 We lied and said he slipped on the ice.
 He was a wild kid, but back then we thought it was stupid.
 Hey, you have his phone number?"

-Controversy
+Lawsuit

 In August 2001, DeAngelo Bailey filed a $1 million lawsuit against Eminem for slander and invasion of privacy, claiming he only "bumped" him and gave him a "little shove".
 In 2003, the lawsuit was dismissed by judge Deborah Servitto, who wrote her ruling in the form of rap-like rhyme: "Mr. Bailey complains that his rap is trash / So he's seeking compensation in the form of cash / Bailey thinks he's entitled to some monetary gain / Because Eminem used his name in vain / The lyrics are stories no one would take as fact / They're an exaggeration of a childish act / It is therefore this court's ultimate position / That Eminem is entitled to summary disposition."
 The verdict was upheld in 2005, and Bailey's lawyer ruled out any further appeals.